Search

 • Regarding the points identified as priority themes following the results of the previous effectiveness assessment, progress and achievements have been made as follows:

-・Further revitalization of the Nomination Committee
+・Revitalization of the Nomination Committee

-・Enrichment of discussions to enhance corporate value
+・Enhancement of discussions on improving corporate value

 • Strengthening the structure as a company with an Audit and Supervisory Committee, monitoring Group-wide business restructuring, and addressing new challenges are also essential.